-Dr. J. W. Reynolds Buys Hunt Drug at Blackwell

-A business change at Blackwell is that of the sale of the Hunt drug store by E. L. Ellis to Dr. J. W Reynolds.

-The Hunt drug is one of the old business establishments of Blackwell.
-Dr. Reynolds has been a resident of Blackwell, coming to Blackwell from Dumas, ten years ago.
-He is a native Texan and has the West ive Texan and has the West ive Texas spirit everywise.
-He Blackwell, and now with the ownership of the drug store he ownership of the preaching was not been stored to the preaching was not been stored to the preaching was not been stored to the preaching was not be the preaching was not been stored to the preaching t ownership of the drug store he can take care of the needs of the

-C. Glenn and Mrs. Louise Johnson carried Mr. and Mrs. T. C. Price to Hermleigh Sunday morning.
-They were Sunday morning.
-They were met there by LeRoy Price who met unere by Lerkoy Frice who carried his parents on to his home at Lubbock, where Mr. Price is under special treatment.
-It will be good news to all, to know that the physician has advised, he can bring Mr. Price back to good health for a man his age.
+Dr. J. W. Reynolds Buys Hunt Drug at Blackwell al so have the steering wheels of their cars on the wrong side.
+We sure are having a time, trying to learn how to count this money over here.
+We even get paid in Australian money.
+Did you receive the telegram and money I sent you from California?
+I sure would like to have come home before I left but I didn't have a chan e.
+Here is hoping that the war is over soon so that we can all come home.
+How is everyone getting along down home?
+I sure would like to see you.
+Well, be good and when the soon and the see you.
+Well, be good and sure than the sale of the sale of Dr. Reynolds is renovating the interior of the store and rearranging the stocks until already it has the marks of a new drug C. Glenn and Mrs Mrs. C. C. Glenn and Mrs. Louise Johnson carried Mr. and Mrs. T. C. Price to Hermleigh Sunday morning.
+They were met there by LeRoy Price who arried his parents on to his home at Lubbock, where Mr. home at Lubbock, where Mr. Price is under special treatment.
+It will be good news to all, to know that the physician has advised, he can bring Mr. Price ba ft to good health for a man his age.
 Hurry, and come back home, old friend-for, you are missed down here.

-Mr. and Mrs. F. M. Turner and Bonnie of Norton have returned from a visit with relatives in

-August 1 to 20 Has Dry Record For 25 Years

-L. T. Youngblood, president of

-1. T. Youngblood, president of the First National Bank, informs The Enterprise that the bank has kept a rain record for many years in the past.

-Mr. Youngblood stated that recently he looked back over the record and he found that the period from August 1 to August 20 has been a dry period through the quarter of a century.
-During the \$25 year period it has rained one time between August 1st and August 20th.
+Mr. and Mrs. F. M. Turner and Bonnie of Norton have returned from a visit with relatives in August 1 to 20 Has Dry Record For 25 Years L. T. Youngblood, president of the First National Bank, informs The Enterprise that the bank has kept a rain record for many years in the past.
+Mr. Youngblood stated that recently he looked back over the record and he found that the period from August 1 to August 20 days paighbox, heads't year ever saw?
+Mr. Youngblood stated also that the period from August 20 Methodist Meeting August 2, 1943.

-So, dear neighbor, hadn't you better quit saying that this is the hottest, driest weather you ever saw?

-Mr. Youngblood stated also

-Youngblood stated also that the period from August 20 on into September it has rained almost without exception.
-So, foiks, look forward hopefully-for, it is going to rain after anouncement for me:

-Gouldbusk, Texas.
-August 2, 1943.
-The Bronte Enterprise:

-Please make the following an-
+Please make the following announcement for me:

 The Congregational Methodist revival will begin Friday night, August 6, at the Mt.Victory church, one mile south of the Brookshier school house.
 Rev. James Pearce of Gordon, Texas will be the evangelist, assisted by the pastor, Rev. O. D. Cox of Gouldbusk, Texas.

-The evangelist conducted a revival at Mt.
+The evangelist conducted revival at Mt.
 Victor a number of years ago.
 He is a spiritfilled man.
-Hear him if you possibly can.
+Hear him if you possibly can. filled man.
+The possibly can.

-There will be both morning

 There will be both morning and night service.
 Everyone is cordially invited to attend.

 Yours in His service,

 O. D. Cox,

 Pastor.